locoframework/loco-js-model/README.md

 import { Models } from "loco-js-model";

 class Coupon extends Models.Base {
-  // This property should have the name of the class.
+  // The value of this property should be a "stringified" class name.
-  // Setting this property is required when you use full Loco framework
+  // Setting this property is required if you use a full Loco framework
   // and send notifications from the server.
-  // Because of minification, finding this class by name,
-  // is improssible in production env.
+  // It is because finding this class by its name is impossible in a production
-  // Loco relies on naming, so it has to be persisted. static identity = "Coupon";
+  // environment due to minification. static identity = "Coupon";

-  // It stores information about scopes in your app.
   // You can fetch the same type of resource from different API endpoints.
-  // So you can define them using this property. static resources = {
+  // These endpoints can be defined using resources property. static resources = {
     url: "/user/coupons",
     admin: {